konasquared/proxy.strdel.xyz/Research Paper.md

 | Remaining player slots     | 1.5    |
 | Server age                 | 1.2    |

-apple strudel uses a few more factors, which we won't cover because ummm secret :3.
+apple strudel uses a few more factors, which we won't cover because we would like to keep them private.

 Some notes on a few of the variables:
 - Server performance is measured by taking the server's heartbeat deltatime and dividing it by a target deltatime (in this case 60).
 Servers with a faster heartbeat than 60 will have a higher weight, pushing the server out on the sort.
 This does require unlocking the server physics FPS on behalf of the user, though.